How to Avoid Probate in Virginia

 For example, the probate process is beneficial as it can provide for a more transparent estate administration through court oversight.
 In some jurisdictions, it allows a limitation of a statute of limitations for the estate and can allow for notice to be sent regarding unknown errors or unknown appointments.
 However, probate does require court oversight and filings, which may, under some circumstances, lead to delays in estate administration.
 The decision as to whether to avoid probate must be considered on a case-by-case basis.
 Such a consideration should include an examination of the assets of the estate and the individual’s goals and wishes for their estate planning.

-When assets are passed without probate in Virginia, they may be passed without any court supervision.
+When assets are passed without probate in NoVa, they may be passed without any court supervision.
 This, in turn, may lead to questions of transparency as some family members may not be privy to the division of assets.
 Moreover, without a specific individual or entity overseeing this process, no strict accountability can be taken.

 Probate typically cannot be avoided after death.
 If avoiding probate is a goal of an estate plan, that plan often needs to be in place long before somebody has passed away.
 This is because the probate process governs any assets in a decedent’s sole name on the date of death that neither have a beneficiary designation nor a joint owner.